Kayo-b/memory-card-game/README.md

 #### Credits:

 - [Midjourney](https://midjourney.com): for generating the art.
-- [Gameshop](https://www.games-workshop.com): for the Warhammer 40k inspiration.
+- [Games Workshop](https://www.games-workshop.com): for the Warhammer 40k inspiration.